NetSuite Connection and Settings

 Flows can be executed by multiple Triggers, depending on the desired workflow.
 For example, you could use scheduled Triggers with different recurrence rules alongside a Webhook Trigger for immediate, event-driven runs of the Flow.
 If you choose to “Run Once“, the Flow will execute using only one Trigger and its sample data.

-• Name the Flow that you want to create.
+• On the new screen, name the Flow that you want to create.

 • On the Trigger selection screen, search your app or select it from the list below the screen.